spdk/spdk/doc/virtio.md

 * User vhost - Can be used to connect to a vhost-scsi socket directly on the same host.

-# Multiqueue {#virtio_multiqueue}

-The Virtio SCSI controller will automatically manage virtio queue distribution.
-Currently each thread doing an I/O on a single bdev will get an exclusive queue.
-Multi-threaded I/O on bdevs from a single Virtio-SCSI controller is not supported.
+The driver, just like the SPDK @ref vhost, is using pollers instead of standard interrupts to check for an I/O response.
+If used inside a VM, it bypasses interrupt and context switching overhead of QEMU and guest kernel, significantly boosting the overall I/O performance.

 # Limitations {#virtio_limitations}

-The Virtio SCSI driver is still experimental.
-Current implementation has many
+Current Virtio-SCSI implementation has a couple of limitations:
-limitations:
  * supports only up to 8 hugepages (implies only 1GB sized pages are practical)
  * single LUN per target
  * only SPDK vhost-scsi controllers supported
- * no RPC
- * no multi-threaded I/O for single-queue virtio devices